-Changing business entities from a Sole Proprietor to an LLC or S Corp (or any change in entity status) often comes with advantages and is a great way to protect your personal assets.
-In fact, we see these changes quite often!
+Changing business entities from a Sole Proprietor to an LLC or S Corp (or any change in entity status) often comes with advantages and is a great way to protect your assets.
+We see these changes quite often.
 Knowing how to handle the bookkeeping during the transition to a new entity is essential.
-Balanced Books (BB) had been providing bookkeeping services to a jeweler (we'll call them "Bling") for several years when they decided to incorporate.
+Balanced Books (BB) had been providing bookkeeping services to a jeweler (we'll call them "Bling") for several years when they decided to incorporate it.
 We met with Bling to discuss the details of the bookkeeping transition and the options available.
 Below is a summary of the steps taken to ensure a successful transition.

-1. How to maintain accurate accounting records during a change in business entity.
+1. How to maintain accurate accounting records during a change in a business entity.

 Balanced Books (BB) was recently approached by a leading advertising agency (we'll call them "Great Ads") to assist with their bookkeeping strategy.
 Great Ads described their current bookkeeping situation as inefficient and confusing.
 In addition, Great Ads was concerned that they never really knew how much money they were making.
-Balanced Books identified their problems and implemented solutions!
+Balanced Books Identified their problems and implemented a solution.

 1. Great Ads was maintaining their bookkeeping in two different accounting systems.
-They had not been properly set up to work in the same accounting system as their accountant was using, so they were maintaining two different sets of books.
+Unfortunately, they had not been adequately set up to work in the same accounting system as their accountant was using, so they were maintaining two different sets of books.